ChinaNetCloud/nc-backup-py/README.md

     "MESSAGE_CONFIG_METHOD": "post",
     ```

+  4. Include the files you want, it will be backed up recursively.
+You can exclude files with this directory by using `FILESET_EXCLUDE`
+    ```json
+    "FILESET": {
+      "ACTION": "execute",
+      "NAME": "filesbackup",
+      "PARAMETERS": {
+        "FILESET_INCLUDE": "/etc",
+        "FILESET_EXCLUDE": ""
+      }
+    }
+    ```

-  3. Configure storage for AWS CLI or AWS roles.
+  5. Configure storage for AWS CLI or AWS roles.

     For more storage options see [STORAGE](docs/STORAGE.md#customized-storage)